siddarthshinde/siddarthshinde.github.io/_teaching/2023-fall-teaching.md

 location: "Raleigh, NC"
 ---

-In Fall 2023, I served as a teaching assistant for CSC 110: Computer Science Principles at NC State University.
+In Fall 2023, I served as a teaching assistant for CSC 110: Computer Science Principles.

 I helped support an introductory cohort of students as they learned foundational computing concepts and Python programming.
 My responsibilities included: